Agoro Community Development Association

 ACDA operates on a 5-year plan, which is updated annually.
-The 5 year goal is for ACDA to continue to be recognised as a major force in bringing about change for Agoro residents and to be seen by all as a trusted institution that continues to support and enhance the quality of life for all.
-Current efforts are taking advantage of uptake of wireless communications by Agoro residents to enhance ACDA's ability to serve its membership.
+The 5-year goal is for ACDA to continue being recognized as a major force in bringing about change for Agoro residents and to be seen by all as a trusted institution that continues to support and enhance the quality of life for all.
+Current efforts are taking advantage of the uptake of wireless communications by Agoro residents to enhance ACDA's ability to serve its membership.

 Within the current plan, ACDA's main objectives are: